o1cha/ru-my-first-pullrequest/readme.md

 Hi from Colombia!
 Salut de Paris !
 HI FROM KEMEROVO!!
 Is it possible to become a programmer at 55 ?
+Hello!